 Eric Hunter of Security Tactics is a former detective sergeant, trained by Queensland Police in surveillance and counter-surveillance.
 Cheronne McEvoy, his business partner, is a licensed private investigator.
-When their technicians are on the job, it’s with best-in-class equipment imported from around the world.
+When their technicians are on the job, it’s with $50,000 of the best-in-class equipment imported from around the world.

 How we showcased the Security Tactics difference with copywriting